-As the production of cotton has developed throughout time, so has humankind’s innovation of the fiber and plant.
-Today, there are differing genomes of cotton grown and produced throughout the world—each with their own distinct qualities and characteristics—available for consumers to enjoy.
+As the production of cotton has developed throughout time, so has humankind’s innovation of fiber and plant.
+Today, there are differing genomes of cotton grown and produced throughout the world—each with its own distinct qualities and characteristics—available for consumers to enjoy.
 The four most popular genomes include:

 Following the harvest of the cotton plant, cotton fibers are woven into materials using techniques specific to their desired softness or durability.
 When searching for cotton products, keep an eye out for these distinctive terms: